NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_UGC_TK.md

 **Justification:**

-Historical data can be queried through the TikTok Research APIi up to at least 2019, however the time period queried at a given time can not be longer than 30 days ([[TikTok, n.d.]{.underline}](https://developers.tiktok.com/doc/research-api-codebook)).
+Historical data can be queried through the TikTok Research API up to at least 2019, however the time period queried at a given time can not be longer than 30 days ([[TikTok, n.d.]{.underline}](https://developers.tiktok.com/doc/research-api-codebook)).